 Creative Europe (Culture Sub-programme) Travel Award

-The Creative Europe (Culture Sub-programme) Travel Award only supports applications from arts organisations in the Republic of Ireland planning to submit proposals for EU funding under the Creative Europe (Culture Sub-programme) 2014–2020 in 2016.
+The Creative Europe (Culture Sub-programme) Travel Award only supports applications from arts organisations in the Republic of Ireland planning to submit proposals for EU funding under the Creative Europe (Culture Sub-programme) 2014–2020.
 The award is intended to cover some of the costs associated with face-to-face meetings with partner organisations in Europe, and will not support training costs or courses.
-Organisations may apply for the costs of one partner meeting only per project application to the Creative Europe (Culture Sub-programme).
+Organisations may make only one application under this award per project application to the Creative Europe (Culture Sub-programme).

 Film projects are not eligible for support under the Creative Europe (Culture Sub-programme) Travel Award.